Introduction: The New Era of Tech Search

 As AI technology continues to evolve, so too will the field of SEO.
 Tech startups must stay ahead of the curve by:

-• Experimenting with New Formats: Exploring new ways to deliver content, such as voice search optimization, interactive AI experiences, and video-based technical tutorials.
+• Experimenting with New Formats: Exploring new ways to deliver content, such as voice search optimisation, interactive AI experiences, and video-based technical tutorials.

-• Focusing on User Intent: Always prioritizing the needs and intent of the user over search engine algorithms.
+• Focusing on User Intent: Always prioritising the needs and intent of the user over search engine algorithms.
 In 2026, being helpful and authoritative is the ultimate SEO strategy.

-• Multichannel Visibility: Recognizing that SEO is part of a broader visibility strategy.
-Your brand should be present wherever your target audience is searching, whether it's on Google, ChatGPT, or industry-specific platforms.
+• Multichannel Visibility: Recognising that SEO is part of a broader visibility strategy.
+Your brand should be present wherever your target audience is searching — whether it's on Google, ChatGPT, or industry-specific platforms.

 Conclusion